 Emergency Procedures

-The services of the VTS centre should be maintained during any emergency response.
+The activities of the VTS centre should be maintained during any emergency response.

 Other authorities (e.g. Maritime Rescue Co-ordination Centre (MRCC)) might be responsible for handling external emergencies within the VTS area.
 In that case procedures on the interaction between the VTS and these authorities need to be established.

-Collision, Capsize, Sinking, Grounding, Fire on Vessel, Man Overboard
+Collision, Capsizing, Sinking, Grounding, Fire onBOARD, Man Overboard

-Procedures should be established to deal with incidents such as collision, capsize, sinking, grounding, fire on vessel, ‘man overboard’, which may include the following actions:
+Procedures should be established to deal with situations such as collision, capsizing, sinking, grounding, fire onboard, man overboard, which may include the following actions:

-Alert rescue co-ordination centre;
+Alert MRCC;

 Inform and co-operate with relevant emergency services;